motazsaad/Exploratory-Analysis-of-Big-Data/README.md

-# Exploratory Analysis of Big Data
+# Exploratory Analysis of Big Data and Cloud

- Exploratory Analysis of Big Data
+## Master Program

-## Exploratory Analysis of Big Data and Cloud
+THERESA - digiTal tecHnologiEs foR thE Security of criticAl infrastructures

 **Course Syllabus**